 What you’ll have to contend with is more tumultuous weather though.
 During our time in Iceland in September, we experienced many overcast days where we were always on the precipice of rain (made for a lot of rainbows though).
 The rain was very on and off though where some pockets of the island would be rainy but if we kept driving along Ring Road, it would clear up.

 What’s great about shoulder season is that tourists drop off in these months pre and post summer so you don’t have to deal with as many crowds.
 Temperatures are also quite reasonable in the high teens (C)/50s (F).
+This is a great time for an Iceland road trip.

 How Many Days Do You Need?